0ceanSlim/grain/readme.md

 # GRAIN 🌾

-## Go Relay Archetecture for Implementing Nostr
+## Go Relay Architecture for Implementing Nostr

 GRAIN is an open-source Nostr relay implementation written in Go.
 This project aims to provide an efficient and configurable Nostr relay.